17 January 2015

 - SecretDavos: Unofficial Guide to @Davos and @DavosKlosters Venues and Events ( my take, it is probably managed by a Global Shaper )

-Here are some of the people I like to follow at Davos ( bear in mind my interest is around governance, disruption, trends and technologies).
+Here are some of the people I like to follow at Davos ( my interests range from corporate governance, to risks, disruption, trends and technologies).
 First, the team behind the event:

 - Adrian Monck, the Managing Director in charge of Media and Communications$